umwelt-software/tinyproto/README.md

 ## Introduction

 Tiny Protocol is layer 2 protocol.
-It is intended to be used for the systems with small amount of resources.
+It is intended to be used for the systems with low resources.
 It is also can be compiled for desktop Linux system, and it can be built it for Windows.
-All you need is to implement callback for writing and reading bytes from communication line, and implement 2 application callback for incoming message event and outgoing message event.
-With this library you can easy communicate your Arduino with applications on PC and other boards.
+Using this library you can easy implement data transfer between 2 microcontrollers or between microcontroller and pc.
 You don't need to think about data synchronization between points.
-No dynamic allocation of memory, so, it can be used on the systems with limited resources.
+The library use no dynamic allocation of memory.
 TinyProto is based on RFC 1662, it implements the following frames:
  * U-frames (SABM, UA)
  * S-frames (REJ, RR)